 Does postmodern mean capitalist?
 This article aims at providing an answer to this question by comparing postmodernism in two socialist contexts: the Peoples Republic of Poland, where in the 1980s the planned economy was progressively eroding and postmoder

-The post Architecture and Czech Politics after 1989 appeared first on Architektúra & Urbanizmus - JOURNAL.
+The post Free by Lea Ypi appeared first on Architektúra & Urbanizmus - JOURNAL.

 The post (Re)vision of Monument Care? appeared first on Architektúra & Urbanizmus - JOURNAL.